2026 Step-by-Step Guide to BIS FMCS Certification for Foreign Manufacturers

 Role of the Authorized Indian Representative (AIR)

-• Handling license renewals and compliance updates.
+• Handling license renewals, amendments, and compliance updates on time

 BIS FMCS Certification Fees & Validity